jayzziebone/git-practice/README.md

 - git chechout -b <new_branch_name>: Create branch and check it out
 - git branch: List of branches
 - git branch -c <branch_name>: Create a branch
+- git branch -a: List all the branch, even the remote branch
 - git merge: Merge changes from different branches
 - git merge <branch_name> : Merge the master (or current branch) with the <branch_name>
 - git merge --abort: Abort a merge when there is a conflict